Programming-0101/TheBook/_old/_manuscript/topic-K.md

 #### General Programming Concepts and Terms

-* Describe what is meant by a “collection” class and give an example
+* Describe what is meant by a "collection" class and give an example
-* List and describe the common methods of collection classes such as the List<T>
+* List and describe the common methods of collection classes such as the `List<T>`
 * Identify the parts of the foreach statement
 * Describe the common situations in which the foreach statement is typically used
 * Identify the major benefit of using Generics